shivajid/HortonworksOperationsWorkshop/HDP2.3Install.md

 + Review: Carefully review your configuration and then click Deploy.

 + After a successful installation, Ambari will start and test all of the selected services.
++
-Sometime it may fail for the first time around.
++ Sometime it may fail for the first time around.
+This is mostly due to timeouts.
 You may need to retry couple of times.
+If the services do not start, go to the Service tab and restart each of the services.

-Review the Install, Start and Test page for any warnings or errors.
++ Review the Install, Start and Test page for any warnings or errors.
 It is recommended to correct any warnings or errors before continuing.

 ### Validation